 This study assesses the relative efficacy and cost-effectiveness of improving the supply of infrastructure for immunization, and improving supply and simultaneously increasing demand through the use of modest, non-cash incentives.
 Two interventions were evaluated in rural Udaipur, and a third set of randomly selected villages served as the comparison group.

-Intervention B: Using the same immunization camp infrastructure as intervention A, intervention B also offered parents 1 kg of lentils per immunization administered, and a set of thalis (metal meal plates) upon completion of a child's full immunization course.
+Intervention B: Using the same immunization camp infrastructure as intervention A, intervention B also offered parents 1 kilogram of lentils per immunization administered, and a set of thalis (metal meal plates) upon completion of a child's full immunization course.
 The value of the lentils was about Rs.
-40 (less than one dollar), equivalent to three quarters of one day's wage.
+40 (less than US$1), equivalent to three-quarters of one day's wage.
 The incentives were provided as an agent to help offset the opportunity cost of taking a child to be vaccinated.
 Compliance with the full course of immunizations was verified by the child' s health card.

-Incidence of full immunization (child received 5+ vaccinations): Among children aged 1-3 years, 38.3 percent were fully immunized in intervention B villages, compared to 16.6 percent in intervention A villages, and 6.2 percent in control villages.
-A child was 6.19 times as likely to be completely immunized in intervention B villages as in control villages, and 2.69 times as likely to be immunized in intervention A villages relative to control villages.
-Children in areas neighboring intervention B villages are also more likely to be fully immunized relative to those in areas adjacent to intervention A villages (20 percent vs. 10 percent), suggesting that reliable camps with incentives also prompted parents from farther away to get their children immunized.
+Incidence of full immunization (child received five or more vaccinations): Among children aged 1-3 years, 38.3 percent were fully immunized in intervention B villages, compared to 16.6 percent in intervention A villages, and 6.2 percent in comparison villages.
+A child was 6.19 times as likely to be completely immunized in intervention B villages as in comparison villages, and 2.69 times as likely to be immunized in intervention A villages relative to comparison villages.
+Children in areas neighboring intervention B villages are also more likely to be fully immunized relative to those in areas adjacent to intervention A villages (20 percent vs 10 percent), suggesting that reliable camps with incentives also prompted parents from farther away to get their children immunized.

 Study results indicate that offering families in resource-poor settings small, non-financial incentives in addition to reliable services and education is more effective than providing services and education alone.
-It is also more cost effective—more children utilize immunization facilities, lowering the cost per child immunized, even considering the cost of the incentives.
-The average cost per child completely vaccinated was $27.94 in intervention B villages, relative to $55.83 in intervention A villages.
+It is also more cost effective, lowering the cost per child immunized, even considering the cost of the incentives.
+The average cost per child completely vaccinated was US$27.94 in intervention B villages, relative to US$55.83 in intervention A villages.